-- i) Significant harm is being caused - ii) There is a significant possibility of significant harm being caused - iii) Pollution of controlled waters is being caused - iv) Pollution of controlled waters is likely to be caused - v) Harm, so far as attributable to radioactivity, is being caused - vi) There is significant possibility of harm, so far as attributable to radioactivity, being caused.
+- i) Significant harm is being caused - ii) There is a significant possibility of significant harm being caused - iii) Significant pollution of controlled waters is being caused - iv) There is significant possibility of significant pollution of controlled waters - v) Harm, so far as attributable to radioactivity, is being caused - vi) There is significant possibility of harm, so far as attributable to radioactivity, is being caused.

 The Council has to decide if it can make a determination on the condition of the land and in making a determination will carry out appropriate scientific and technical assessments on all relevant information it has acquired on the land in question.
-The determination will identify all three elements (pollutant, receptor and pathway) of a significant pollutant linkage or linkages and will identify their significance in accordance with the statutory guidance at Chapter B, Paragraphs B44 - B51H Circular 01/2006.
+The determination will identify all three elements (pollutant, receptor and pathway) of a significant pollutant linkage or linkages and will identify their significance in accordance with the statutory guidance.

-6.1.1 Where a Determination on Land Being 'Contaminated Land' cannot be made
+6.2 Where a Determination on Land Being 'Contaminated Land' cannot be made